cicsdev/cics-bundle-scripts/ucdtemplates/README.md

 * **Undeploy and delete** - Disables the BUNDLE resource in CICS, discards the BUNDLE resource in CICS, then deletes the bundle from zFS.

 ## Requirements
-* CICS Transaction Server version 5.1 or later
+* CICS Transaction Server version 5.1 or later.
-* CICS build toolkit version 5.3.0 or later installed on zFS
+* CICS build toolkit version 5.3.0 or later installed on zFS.
-* IBM UrbanCode Deploy version 6.2.3 or later
+* IBM UrbanCode Deploy version 6.2.3 or later.
-* IBM CICS TS plug-in for UCD version 38 or later
+* IBM CICS TS plug-in for UCD version 38 or later.

 ## Installation
-1. Install and configure requirements, including CICS resources in UCD
+1. Install and configure the requirements above.
-1. Download CICS+bundle.json from GitHub
+1. Download CICS+bundle.json from this GitHub directory.
-1. Import CICS+bundle.json into UCD
+1. Import CICS+bundle.json into UCD.
    1. **Components** > **Template** > **Import Template** > select Upgrade Template > **Browse** > select CICS+bundle.json > **Submit**

 ## Usage